Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Tulane Stats and Trends

-- The Green Wave have been underdogs by 3 points or more six times this season and are 3-3 ATS in those games.
+- The Green Wave are 3-3 ATS when underdogs by 3 points or more this year.

-- Tulane's games this year have gone over the point total in 66.7% of its opportunities (six times in nine games with a set point total).

-- Tulane is 2-0 against the spread and 1-1 overall in games when it puts up more than 30.6 points.
+- Tulane is 2-0 against the spread and 1-1 overall in games when it records more than 30.6 points.

 - The Green Wave have turned the ball over 20 times this season, seven more turnovers than the Golden Hurricane have forced (13).